My name is Daryn Jackson.

 Community Organizing

-As Organizing Director for the Democratic Party of Georgia during the 2024 presidential election, I built field infrastructure across 14 rural counties, managed a team of seven, engaged 1,800+ volunteers, and helped hold Georgia's margin to 2.2% in the battleground map.
+As Organizing Director for the Democratic Party of Georgia during the 2024 presidential election, I built field infrastructure across 14 rural counties, managed a team of staffers, engaged 1,800+ volunteers, and helped hold Georgia's margin to 2.2% in the battleground map.

 Translating national strategy into local trust, county by county, relationship by relationship, is some of the most demanding communications work that exists.
 I know how to do it.